 - Typical signs that you need a brake service are dashboard warning lights, noisy or squealing brakes and a change in brake pedal resistance.
 If you experience any of these problems, contact us.

-- GRGB supply and fit brake parts including brake discs, brake pads, brake calipers and auxiliary brake parts to all makes and models of vehicle in Bristol and Bath.
+- GRGB supply and fit brake parts including brake discs and brake pads parts to all makes and models of vehicle in Bristol and Bath.
 Our mechanics carefully examine all parts against manufacturers’ specifications.
 Only parts that need replacing are replaced, keeping the cost to a minimum.

 - GRGB can usually book in and repair your vehicle quickly and at short notice.